QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

-Methods of the Linear State Space Class
+Methods of the LinearStateSpace Class
 =======================================

-QuantEcon contains a class which has various methods for operating on Linear State Space Models (such models are explained in detail `in this lecture <https://lectures.quantecon.org/py/linear_models.html>`__)
+QuantEcon contains a class which has various methods for operating on ``LinearStateSpace`` Models (such models are explained in detail `in this lecture <https://lectures.quantecon.org/py/linear_models.html>`__)

 In this notebook, we will illustrate the methods that can be used on